Prices from £29.99

 You can buy Seretide online from Prescription Doctor's trusted online UK pharmacy.
 We offer a next-day discreet delivery on all orders placed through our private online doctor's service.

 Seretide inhalers are used by people with asthma and chronic obstructive pulmonary syndrome (COPD).

 In most cases, inhalers fit into one of two categories; relievers and preventers.

 Relievers, such as Ventolin, are used to relieve a sudden onset of asthma symptoms, such as wheezing and tightness of the chest after exercise.
 Reliever inhalers usually contain bronchodilators, which quickly relieve inflammation in the lungs.

-Preventers, such as Qvar and Clenil Modulite, are taken once or twice a day to prevent asthmatic symptoms from developing.
-Preventer inhalers often contain a long acting steroid known as a corticosteroid, which prevents inflammation from occurring in the lungs.
+Preventers, such as Qvar and Clenil Modulite, are taken once or twice a day to prevent asthmatic symptoms.
+Preventer inhalers often contain a long-acting steroid known as a corticosteroid, which prevents inflammation from developing in the lungs.

 The typical dose of Seretide is one inhalation twice a day - once in the morning and once in the evening.

 If you are unsure how to take Seretide, speak to your doctor.